Students Celebrate Earth Day with Plant-Forward Feast

 In addition to the dinner, students learned about food and the environment, partook in eco-crafts and planted seeds.
 Every great night ends with free swag and this event didn't disappoint – thanks to helpful Dining Ambassadors, guests made their own herb salt with thyme and rosemary plucked from the Stanford Dining organic teaching gardens.

-Grab a magnifying glass and spot the queen bee at the hive inspection station, courtesy of Planet Bee Foundation which helps maintains campus beehives.
+Spot the queen bee at the hive inspection station, courtesy of Planet Bee Foundation which helps maintains campus beehives.